alvinchow86/sqlalchemy-postgres-bigint-id/README.md

  """
 ```

-Your "initial" migration will have this at the top, which generates the "nextbigid" funciton via a custom Alembic hook
+Your "initial" migration will have this at the top, which generates the "nextbigid" function via a custom Alembic hook
 ```python
 def upgrade():
    op.create_nextbigid_function()